Open post-doc position (3D Motion Capture)

 We are on the look-out for unusual researchers to join us!

 We are looking for an inspired and technical-minded applicant with a PhD in neuroscience, bioengineering, neuromechanics, biophysics or similar related field to lead a collaborative, generously-funded project exploring how abstract patterns of neuronal activity are translated into precisely-timed motor actions using rodents.
-Our main focus is on natural movements such as running on uneven surface, climbing and jumping that require rapid online modulation of behavioral programs rather than simple conditioned actions.
+Our main focus is on natural movements such as running on uneven surface, climbing, jumping and hunting that require rapid online modulation of behavioral programs rather than simple conditioned actions.
 A special interest will be in exploring the effects of gravity on motor tuning.

-The successful applicant will be working to combine our novel, high-resolution 3D motion capture system with deep-brain imaging (Inscopix nVoke system) and optical/pharmacological manipulation to disentangle the circuitry mechanisms underlying fine motor control.
+The successful applicant will need to convincingly show promise for working with our novel, high-resolution 3D motion capture system with deep-brain imaging (Inscopix nVoke system) and optical/pharmacological manipulation to disentangle the circuitry mechanisms underlying fine motor control.
 The work will be conducted in tight collaboration with in vitro physiologists and anatomists, and complemented with computational approaches from our collaborators.
 Reasonably high level proficiency in programming (e.g. MATLAB) is necessary.

 Working with nRIM at OIST offers impressive research infrastructure and access to state-of-the-art imaging facilities as well as scientific computing services.
 Importantly, we are dedicated to training early-career scientists for their best possible future and offer high-level professional and career development opportunities in form of personalized counseling workshops and seminars, in addition to extensive opportunities for travel and networking within academia and industry as well as coaching in grant-writing.

 nRIM is a tight group of extraordinary individuals, and to ensure perfect fit to the group, shortlisted applicants will be invited to visit OIST for a 3-day interview meeting before any decisions are made.